haoflynet/pygui-macro/README.md

 # pygui-macro

-Cross-platform gui macro command tool with pure python.
+Cross-platform gui macro command tool with python, automate your keyboard and mouse.
+You can use it to record keyboard and mouse action, and rerun it as a script.

 ### Support Events